- Fiancé visa requirements

 - You are living in the UK as an orphan or widow

-You will need to provide certain information and documents to the Home Office to prove your eligibility for the Fiance Visa.
+If you apply for fiancé visa, you will need to provide certain information and documents to the Home Office to prove your eligibility for this partner visa.
 You will need to provide information about yourself, your partner and any dependents who will be included in the application.

 The specific information and documents which you will need to submit differs somewhat depending on your individual circumstances.

-Still, in most cases, the following information will be needed:
+Still, in most cases, the following information will be needed for a fiancé visa:

 - Your name and date of birth